 What do I need in order to close?

 Once your loan is approved, you’ll likely move on to preparing for settlement.
-Ask your lender for a list of documents you’ll need to provide at closing.
-If you need to make a payment, find out if the check must be certified and who it should be made out to.
-If you need to move funds from a savings account to a checking account to cover your closing costs, make sure you leave enough time to carry out the transfer and visit the bank for the certified check before settlement.
+TBMC will provide you with all the information you’ll need to ensure a seamless closing.
+If you need to move funds from a savings account to a checking account to cover your closing costs, or request a wire or certified check from your bank for the closing, it’s important to make sure you leave enough time to carry out the transfer before settlement.

 Can you give me a final breakdown of my closing costs?

-Closing costs for a loan can be significant, especially if you’re paying points on the loan.
-You should receive a Closing Disclosure document from your lender with the final cost estimate around three business days before closing.
-Review this document carefully and question any discrepancies that you find.
+Closing costs vary, and may be significant, especially if you’re paying points on the loan.
+You will receive a Closing Disclosure document with the final cost estimate around three business days before closing.
+Review this document carefully and ask any additional questions you may have.

 When will I receive my final loan documents?

-Once you’re finished and you’ve received the keys to your new home, don’t forget to ask the closing agent or your lender for a copy of all executed documents for your records.
+When your new home purchase is complete and you’ve received the keys to your new home, don’t forget to ask for a copy of all executed documents for your records.